 As variants of Definition \ref{def:simplicial space}, one can define the notion of complexes of sheaves $\{K_{[q]}^p\}_{p,q}$ on the simplicial space $X$ where $p$ is the degree of the complex and $q$ is the simplicial degree.
-A morphism of two complexes of sheaves is also defined similarly.
+Morphisms between two such complexes of sheaves can be similarly defined.

 \begin{defin} A simplicial space $X_{[\bullet]}$ is called smooth (resp. compact) if each topological space $X_n$ is smooth (resp. compact) for all $n \geq 0$. \end{defin}